-In order to meet a demand from some ISPs in the region, LACNIC is making available an Automated Resource Management System (SARA) SARA is an interface for the maintenance of number resources that can be used in an automated way.
-The protocol chosen for this task is EPP - Extensible Provisioning Protocol.
+In order to meet a demand from some ISPs in the region, LACNIC is making available an Automated Resource Management System: SARA.
+SARA is an interface for the maintenance of number resources that can be used in an automated way.
+The protocol chosen for this task is Extensible Provisioning Protocol (EPP).

 EPP is an IETF standards track protocol for the provisioning and management of objects stored in a central repository.
-It is a client-server protocol which works with client-initiated command-response XML message exchanges on top of TCP+TLS transport.
+It is a client-server protocol which works with client-initiated command-response XML message exchanges on top of TCP and TLS transport.

-Although initially designed for domain name registries, it's flexible enough to permit the provisioning and management of other objects such as number resources like IPv4, IPv6 and ASNs.
+Although initially designed for domain name registries, it is flexible enough to permit the provisioning and management of other objects such as number resources like IPv4, IPv6 and ASNs.
 LACNIC wrote some extensions to EPP to make the maintenance of number resources possible.
-(Please, refer to the Technical References section on the bottom of this page).
+(Please, refer to the Technical References section at the bottom of this page).

-- Download and fill out the form requesting access for EPP and send it to firstname.lastname@example.org
+- Fill out the form requesting access for EPP.

-Once we have received it we will contact you notifying about the permission access.
+Once we have received it, we will contact you notifying you of permission access.

-Before using the EPP service, organizations have to modify their systems to use the EPP interface, which means implementing at least the following EPP commands:
+Before using the EPP service, organizations must modify their systems to use the EPP interface, which means implementing at least the following EPP commands:

-- create, info, update, delete of IP Blocks (ipnetwork mapping);
+- create, info, update, delete IP Blocks (ipnetwork mapping)

 The complete description of each of these commands can be found in the RFCs and extensions drafts listed here.

-Tests can be performed on a server dedicated for EPP tests.
-If your organization have direct resource allocations received from LACNIC and you are interested in using the EPP service you can go at "Testing your system before going production" section.
+Tests can be performed on a dedicated server for EPP tests.
+If your organization has direct resource allocations received from LACNIC and you are interested in using the EPP service please follow the previous instructions.

 draft-neves-epp-brorg BR Organization Mapping for the Extensible Provisioning Protocol (EPP)